YukariSonz/Blood-Test-Diary/README.md

 ## TEAM Lyrebird
-# Major Project Project 1: Blood Test Diary
+# Major Project: Blood Test Diary
 This is the major project for software engineering at King's College London developed by Teaam Lyrebird